joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-08-08-buffons-prism.md

 ## Solution

-the rod is an awkard object to picture geometrically. we can clean things up by using the prism whose diagonal is the rod. the prism crosses cell boundaries whenever the rod does.
+the line segment is an awkard object to picture geometrically. we can clean things up by using a prism whose diagonal is the line segment. the prism crosses cell boundaries whenever the line segment does.

 the probability we are after is